StreakyCobra/fabiendubosson.com/content/blog/fixing-my-linux-webcam-to-look-alive-in-meetings/index.md

 summary: A personal journey through Linux webcam woes, nostalgia, and plenty of tweaking—ending with a script that finally helped me look human in meetings.
 ---

-> [!NOTE]
-> **Update 2025-08-15**: A colleague pointed out that automatic white balance is often unreliable when working in a wooden environment, such as a mountain cabin, which was the case for me when writing this article.
-Automatic white balance works much better at home or in an office environment.
-That said, the solutions described below remain just as useful when working in such environments.

 If there is one change that Linux users fear the most, it's switching to a brand new laptop.
 Even though hardware support is much better than when I first started 25 years ago, it is still a gamble to know if you picked one that will get all functionalities supported.

 If you ever tried installing Linux on a Pentium 4 with a blurry CRT, you’ll remember the joy and pain of hardware compatibility (and maybe Compiz cubes).
 Some things haven’t changed.